Noleli/homepage/_posts/2020-12-27-telephone-colophon-or-how-i-overengineered-my-call-audio.md

 The key ingredient here is [BlackHole](https://github.com/ExistentialAudio/BlackHole), a virtual audio driver that acts as a passthrough from each input to the corresponding output[^loopback].
 This actually needs two instances of BlackHole because Zoom can only send and receive from the first two channels of any audio interface.
-Fortunately, they have [nice instructions](https://github.com/ExistentialAudio/BlackHole/wiki/Running-Multiple-BlackHole-Drivers) for getting that going.
+Fortunately, they offer [direct downloads](https://existential.audio/blackhole/) (email required) of each (and have [nice instructions](https://github.com/ExistentialAudio/BlackHole/wiki/Running-Multiple-BlackHole-Drivers) for building from source).
 I have one called BlackHole 16ch and one called BlackHole 2ch, which --- surprise --- have 16 channels and 2 channels, respectively.

 The 16-channel BlackHole device will function as the Zoom speaker; the 2-channel BlackHole will be the Zoom "microphone".